RocketSmash9000/incredidot/README.md

 # Incredidot
 An open source "tool" that aims for an easier experience during Incredibox mod development, as it removes most of the unnecesary work.
-With this tool you may now only need to add the polo sounds, designs and animations and UI elements.
+With this tool you may now only need to add the polo sounds, animations and icons.
 No need to code or type anything hard to understand.
+Everything works out of the box.

 ## Cloning the project
 You can choose one of these options